-Poor U.S. data, Apple warning spook global markets
+Markets wager on Fed rate cut as slowdown fears swell

 Fears the Sino-U.S. trade battle would drag down world growth roiled risk-sensitive assets in 2018, driving a surge in volatility and sending major stock markets deep into the red.

+Those worries found some basis this week with Thursday’s disappointing survey data from the Institute for Supply Management (ISM) showing U.S. factory activity slowed more than expected in December.

-Those worries found some basis this week as Apple Inc (AAPL.O) cut its revenue forecast for the first time in nearly 12 years, blaming weaker iPhone sales in China.
+That followed Apple Inc’s (AAPL.O) announcement on Wednesday that it had cut its revenue forecast for the first time in nearly 12 years, blaming weaker iPhone sales in China.
 Its shares crashed nearly 10 percent overnight.

-That followed Thursday’s disappointing survey data from the Institute for Supply Management (ISM), which showed U.S. factory activity slowed more than expected in December.

-The dismal report drove investors to the safety of bonds.
+The dismal ISM report drove investors to the safety of bonds.
 Yields on the two-year Treasuries US2YT=RR sank below 2.4 percent to reach parity with the federal funds effective rate for the first time since 2008.

 Three- and five-year yields were even lower, an inversion that has sometimes heralded recessions in the past.
 Yields on 10-year benchmark paper US10YT=RR dropped to 2.55 percent, a staggering turnaround from the highs of 3.25 percent seen as recently as November.